This specification describes a "hook"-based pattern for invoking decision support from within a clinician's workflow. The API supports:

 order-reviewon viewing pending orders for approval

 When a triggering activity occurs, the CDS Client notifies each CDS service registered for the activity.
 These services must then provide near-real-time feedback about the triggering event.
 Each service gets basic details about the clinical workflow

 Each CDS service can return any number of cards in response to the hook.
 Cards convey some combination of text (information card), alternative suggestions (suggestion card), and links to apps or reference materials (app link card).
 A user sees these cards — one or more of each type — embedded in the workflow, and can interact with them as follows:

 information card: provides text for the user to read.

-suggestion card: provides a specific suggestion for which the EHR renders a button that the user can click to accept.
-Clicking automatically populates the suggested change into the EHR's UI.
+suggestion card: provides a specific suggestion for which the CDS Client renders a button that the user can click to accept.
+Clicking automatically populates the suggested change into the clinician's UI.

 app link card: provides a link to an app (often a SMART app) where the user can supply details, step through a flowchart, or do anything else required to help reach an informed decision.

 You can try CDS Hooks in our Sandbox at http://sandbox.cds-hooks.org